javierhonduco/parca-agent/docs/hacking_on_native_stack_unwinding_without_frame_pointers.md

  Locals at 0x7ffcaee95f00, Previous frame's sp is 0x7ffcaee95f10 Saved registers: rip at 0x7ffcaee95f08
-# We mostly want to see that the addresse where the return address (rip) is is correct.
+# We mostly want to see that the addresse where the saved return address (previous frame's rip) is is correct.
 As we can see in the last
 # line, it matches what we expect (0x7ffcaee95f08).
 # The first line shows rip's value (0x401206), that also matches what we expect.
 This address is the program counter
 # that the processor should execute once the current function exits.
 It's pushed into the stack with a `call` instruciton.